javaknows/kevem/README.md

 ## Running as a standalone application

-For full standalone execution instructions and options see the [running standalone](https://kevem.readthedocs.io/en/latest/running-standalone.html) documentation on readthedocs.
+:large_blue_diamond: For full standalone execution instructions and options see the [running standalone](https://kevem.readthedocs.io/en/latest/running-standalone.html) documentation on readthedocs.

 Use java 1.8 or greater to execute the `kevem-app-0.1.0-SNAPSHOT.jar` jar